chetto1983/outlook-mcp-server/README.md

 - Action helpers that let you reply inline (`reply_to_email_by_number`) or draft new outbound mail (`compose_email`) directly from MCP clients.
 - Folder administration utilities (`list_folders`, `get_folder_metadata`, `create_folder`, `rename_folder`, `delete_folder`) so you can inspect and curate the mailbox tree without leaving MCP.
 - Message maintenance shortcuts (`move_email_to_folder`, `mark_email_read_unread`, `apply_category`, `get_attachments`, `attach_to_email`, `batch_manage_emails`) that keep triage, tagging, and filing within the same workflow.
+- Contact lookup via `search_contacts`, with smart fallbacks for Outlook COM collections even when they do not expose a standard iterator.
+- Calendar authoring helper `create_calendar_event` to draft all-day or timed appointments (and optionally notify attendees) directly from MCP.
 - Built-in rotating logging (`logs/outlook_mcp_server.log`) and caches that keep long MCP sessions observable and responsive.

 ## Requirements